 Bonus Scene: Prologue – The Prince

-I’m a big fan of prologues; many of my books include them.
-And I loved writing this one.
+I love prologues, and many of my books include them.
+I adored writing this one.
 Ultimately, though, I wanted to begin The Prince with Libby’s disguise, and her encounter with Ziyaeddin, and instead to reveal Ziyaeddin’s past much later in the story.
 I’m so happy to offer my dear readers the prologue here now.

 The whisper roused Ziyaeddin from a dream of a sky all gold and saffron and fire and striped with migrating birds.
 The birds flew out of the flames toward a brilliant blue sea, in haste yet steadily, with the great rhythmic flapping of a thousand wings.

 Ziyaeddin rolled away from his sister’s voice to reclaim the image, mumbling to her to hush, that she mustn’t be here, that she took too great a chance always coming to borrow his books while his tutor slept nearby.

 “Awake, brother,” Aairah whispered again, more furtively.
 “Men with torches come.
 They are shouting in Turkish.
 Mother says we must go at once.”

 “Shouting?” he mumbled, rubbing the sleep from his eyes.
 “Father will be displeased.”
 Their father was a man of culture and education.
 He did not permit raised voices in the palace, especially not in Turkish, the language of their mother’s family who disapproved of him.